saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 # Internet Protocol version 4

-The next networking layer (L3)[^osi-model] in our implementation, after Ethernet frames, handles the delivery of data to a destination.
-Namely, the _Internet Protocol_ was invented to provide a base for higher level protocols, such as TCP and UDP.
+The next layer (L3)[^osi-model] in our implementation, after Ethernet frames, handles the delivery of data to a destination.
+Namely, the _Internet Protocol_ (IP) was invented to provide a base for transport protocols such as TCP and UDP.
 IP is connectionless, meaning that unlike TCP, all of the datagrams are handled independently of each other in the networking stack.
-This also means, that IP datagrams may arrive out-of-order.[^stevens-tcpip]
+This also means that IP datagrams may arrive out-of-order.[^stevens-tcpip]

 Furthermore, IP does not guarantee successful delivery.
 This is a conscious choice taken by the protocol designers, since IP is meant to provide a base for protocols that likewise do not guarantee delivery.
+UDP is one such protocol.

 If reliability between the communicating parties is required, a protocol such as TCP is used on top of IP.
+In that case, the higher level protocol is responsible for detecting missing data and making sure all of it is delivered.

 ## Header Format